zabbix112/Majin-Goo/README.md

 TBD:
 The many security tools and exact architecture.
+Complete - Wireshark, Tshark, ntop

-Wiresharkm Recon-ng at least
+Coming soon - Recon-ng at least

-This should sit behind an IDS/IPS and Firewall at the least to simulate a real environment.
+Considering adding Snort

 This is not even in Alpha, this is me jotting down my ideas.
 But feel free to contact me regardless if you wish to help on this.